statgen/bravo/README.md

 You need to set up a OAuth with Google.
 Go to <https://console.developers.google.com/apis/credentials> and create a project.
 In the list "Authorized redirect URIs" add your OAuth callback URL, which should look like <https://example.com/callback/google> or <https://example.com:5000/callback/google>.
 Then copy the client ID and secret from the top of that page into `flask_config.py` for the variables `GOOGLE_LOGIN_CLIENT_ID` and `GOOGLE_LOGIN_CLIENT_SECRET`.

+## Set up Google Analytics (optional)
+Go to <https://analytics.google.com/analytics/web> and do whatever you have to to get your own `UA-xxxxxx-xx` tracking id.
+Put that in `flask_config.py`.
+Or just leave the default `UA-01234567-89`, and you won't receive any of the tracking data.

 ### Import data into Mongo

 You'll need the following files: